beam-community/sheriff/README.md

     end
     ```

-## Plugs

-There are two main plugs for Sheriff both of which should occur _after_ `Plug.Parser`:

-+ `Sheriff.Plug.LoadResource` - Use the configured `ResourceLoader` to retrieve the target resource
-+ `Sheriff.Plug.EnsurePermitted` - Apply the specified `Policy` using the current user, target resource, and request.

 ## Current User

 Sheriff relies on the the `:current_user` key being set in the `Plug.Conn.private` map.

 ## Resource Loading

-Resource loaders are responsible for retrieving the targetted resource provided with the curernt request and parameters.
-Resource loaders can be specified in your application configuration or on a per plug basis.
+Resource loaders are responsible for retrieving the targetted resource provided for a specific request.
+A global loader can be can be specified in your application configuration or individual loaders can be supplied on a per plug basis.

 Sheriff ships with a convenient `Sheriff.ResourceLoader` behaviour: